rix133/flutter_bird_colony/README.md

 ## License

-This project will be licensed under the MIT License.
+This project will be licensed under the AGPL-3.0 License.
 See the LICENSE file for details.